6 of the Cheapest Countries in Africa

 Transportation: In rural parts of Ethiopia, it may be cheaper to fly domestically as there is better infrastructure for air travel than roads.
 Travel around cities such as Addis Ababa by bus will only cost around $0.40 per day.

 Getting there by air: Ethiopian Airlines is the flag carrier of Ethiopia, and one of the best airlines in the whole of Africa.
-Other airlines which fly into Addis Ababa Bole International Airport include Saudia, Kenya Airways and Emirates.
+Other airlines which fly into Addis Ababa Bole International Airport (ADD) include Saudia, Kenya Airways and Emirates.

 South Africa: cheapest country for impressive landscapes